Skip to content

 As a bleach alternative in the laundry

-Peroxide bleaches more than just hair….it’s bleaching properties work really well to brighten whites as well.
+Peroxide bleaches more than just hair…. its bleaching properties work really well to brighten whites as well.
 One little-known fact is that the popular laundry additive Oxiclean is really nothing more than a mixture of washing soda and powdered hydrogen peroxide.
-All you need to do is to add 1/2 to 1 cup of peroxide to your washing machine.
-Add your clothing, and detergent and wash normally.
+All you need to do is add 1/2 to 1 cup of peroxide to your washing machine.
+Add your clothing, detergent, and wash normally.
 Peroxide is not color-safe for clothing, so it is recommended that you use it on white and light-colored clothing only.
 Peroxide is safer to use than bleach and will not cause the slight yellowing or graying that using bleach often does.

 Mildew remover